In Preparation. Regna Darnell, Joshua Smith, and Clint Westman, eds. Land, Language, Locatives.

 1971 The Powell Classification of American Indian Languages.
 Papers in Linguistics 4: 70-110.

 The Professionalization of American Anthropology.
 Social Science Information: 83-103.

 The Revision of the Powell Classification.
 Papers in Linguistics 4: 233-257.

 1970 The Emergence of Academic Anthropology at the University of Pennsylvania.
 Journal of the History of the Behavioral Sciences 6: 80-92.

 1969 An Anthropological Reputation in Historical Retrospect.
 Bulletin of the Philadelphia Anthropological Society 19: 1-6.

 LINGUISTIC ANTHROPOLOGY AND CULTURE THEORY

 Forthcoming.
-Ursula Le Guin’s Always Coming Home: From Life History to Relational Ontology.
-Bernard Perley and Tracy Hetherington, eds., The Science Fiction of Ursula Le Guin.
+Ursula Le Guin’s Always Coming Home: Home is the Center of the World: From Life History to Relational Ontology in Ursula Le Guin’s Always Coming Home.
+In Bernard Perley and Tracey Heatherington, eds., Legacies of the Future: The Speculative Fiction of Ursula K. Le Guin.

 2017 We Live in Interesting Times and That’s OK.
 Scattered Pelican 2.